uberbooster/motorcycling_weather/UserInterfaceModel.md

 4)	Show the distance I will travel on my trip
 5)	Show the time it will take to travel from my start location to my end location (including time for breaks – phase II)
 6)	Show the weather at my final destination based on the total time it will take to travel

+Before we work on the project we need to... git add . git commit -m "good message" git pull mike master
+RESOLVE ALL CONFLICTS (IF ANY)
+AFTER RESOLVING OF CONFLICTS (if any), git add .
+AFTER RESOLVING OF CONFLICTS (if any), git commit -m "message explaining conflict resolution" git push origin master git pull mike master